Byron Mullens

-Byron James "B. J." Mullens (born February 14, 1989) is a British-American professional basketball player who last played for the BCH Knights of The League.
+Byron James "B. J." Mullens (born February 14, 1989) is a British-American professional basketball player for the Manawatu Jets of the New Zealand National Basketball League (NZNBL).
 Born in the United States, he holds British citizenship due to his English mother.
-He was drafted 24th overall by the Dallas Mavericks and immediately traded to the Thunder in the 2009 NBA draft.
+He was drafted 24th overall by the Dallas Mavericks and immediately traded to the Oklahoma City Thunder in the 2009 NBA draft.

 High school career

 Mullens played competitively at Canal Winchester High School and was ranked as one of the top college recruits in the nation from the class of 2008.
 He was ranked No. 1 in the nation by Rivals.com and No. 3 by Scout.com.

 Mullens was offered and accepted a scholarship to Ohio State by the Buckeyes' head basketball coach, Thad Matta, in 2004, which was the summer between Mullens' 8th and 9th grade year.

 In his senior year of high school, he averaged 26 points and 15 rebounds, including 29 points and 18 rebounds in his final high school game.

 He was a member of the 2008 McDonald's All-American Team and he was a part of the 2008 Jordan Brand Classic at Madison Square Garden, where he had 12 points.